Updated June 2021

 Employee time and wages instead go toward more productive business activities.

 With bagged cement, employees are exposed to harmful airborne dust as the bags break.
 A silo offers a cleaner, safer work environment as it’s completely enclosed.
 The transfer auger moves the cement to the point of discharge, significantly reducing exposure to the dust.

 Common Cement Silo Configurations

-The low profile silo is primarily used with location height restrictions or regular mobility is desired.
-This type has a holding capacity of 30 tons to 32 tons.
+The low profile silo is frequently used when yard locations have height restrictions or when an operator desires mobility.
+This type has a holding capacity of 30- to 32-tons.

 Quick Maintenance Tips For Cement Silos

-Regardless of silo style, inspect the bags and/or baghouse filtering cartridges annually.
+Regardless of the silo style, inspect the bags and/or baghouse filtering cartridges annually.
 Spring is a great time for this maintenance since the winter months bring higher levels of air moisture and reduced usage.
-It’s also recommended to inspect the condition and function of the pressure relief pop off valve.
+It’s recommended to inspect the condition and function of the pressure relief pop-off valve.